gramineproject/gramine/Documentation/quickstart.rst

 Running sample applications
 ---------------------------

-We prepared and tested several applications to demonstrate Graphene and Graphene-SGX usability.
+We prepared and tested several applications to demonstrate Gramine usability.
 These applications can be found in the :file:`CI-Examples` folder in the repository, each containing a short README with instructions how to test it.
-We recommend starting with a simpler, thoroughly documented example of Redis, to understand manifest options and features of Graphene.
+We recommend starting with a simpler, thoroughly documented example of Redis, to understand manifest options and features of Gramine.

+Additional sample configurations for applications enabled in Gramine can be found in a separate repository https://github.com/gramineproject/examples.

 Please note that these sample applications are tested on Ubuntu 18.04 and 20.04.
 Most of these applications are also known to run correctly on